This section contains the following information for parent carers:

 Wiltshire Independent Support and Advice (WISA)

-The Parent Partnership Service in Wiltshire is provided by Action for Children.
-It supports parents and carers with free, impartial advice and information about their child’s SEN. You can find more information on the Wiltshire Independent Support and Advice webpage
+The Parent Partnership Service in Wiltshire is provided by KIDS.
+It supports parents and carers with free, impartial advice and information about their child’s SEN and/or disabilities.
+You can find more information on the Wiltshire Independent Support and Advice webpage

 Carer Support Wiltshire